nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/create-a-Windows-VM.md

 ![Administrator Sign in Prompt](images/administrator_singin_prompt.png)

-!!! warn "What is the user login for Windows Server 2022?"
+!!! warning "What is the user login for Windows Server 2022?"
     To connect with this Windows VM you need to contact us by emailing us at [help@nerc.mghpcc.org](mailto:help@nerc.mghpcc.org?subject=NERC%20Windows%20Server%20Login%20Info)
-    or, by submitting a new ticket at [the NERC's Support Ticketing System (osTicket)](https://mghpcc.supportsystem.com/open.php)
+    or, by submitting a new ticket at [the NERC's Support Ticketing System](https://mghpcc.supportsystem.com/open.php)

 ### How to have Remote Desktop login to your Windows instance